richarddahl/uno/REFACTOR.md

 - [ ] Add or improve error context details in all `Failure` returns (consider a helper for standardization).
 - [ ] Expand/verify test coverage for all error paths (repo, domain, logging), asserting error context.
 - [ ] Refactor to use repository interfaces/protocols for service/infra decoupling.
-- [ ] Update log messages to use structured format for critical events/errors.
+- [x] Update log messages to use structured format for critical events/errors.
-- [ ] Apply this service layer pattern to all remaining aggregates/services.
+- [x] Apply this service layer pattern to all remaining aggregates/services.

+- [x] Sweep infrastructure/service layer (application/, cli/) for direct exceptions, missing Result/Failure usage, and structured logging.
+No violations found; all CLI/service boundaries use correct patterns.
+CLI uses typer.Exit for process control (correct for CLI entrypoints), and all business logic is delegated to services that use Result/Failure and structured logging.

 ---